 A halfway house is a transitional living facility where an individual who is trying to recover from drug or alcohol addiction can stabilize and re-acclimate to life and society.
 A halfway house is a place where the person can feel safe and rebuild their life while recovering from addiction while also take part in clean and sober, productive activities.
 Halfway houses supply the perfect opportunity for individuals to be in an atmosphere where they can acquire further counseling and different types of therapy while also learning new trades or obtaining stable employment so that they can support a healthy and productive, drug-free life.

-Attending a residential long-term treatment facility (more than 30 days) is an effective way ofapproaching a severe substance abuse problem.
-This type of substance abuse treatment facility is more intensive than others that only last a few weeks or those where the client is free to come and go as they please.
-Choosing a residential long-term rehab program (more than 30 days) means that you as the client will reside at the rehabilitation center around the clock while you are in recovery.
-While offering a more relaxed home-like setting the individual has access to treatment professionals at all times.
-Long term drug rehabilitation programs are an perfect choice for those who have a long history of substance abuse or who have had other unsuccessful attempts at recovery in the past.
+Attending a residential long-term treatment facility (more than 30 days) is an effective way ofresolving a serious substance abuse problem.
+This type of drug and alcohol rehab facility is more intensive than others that only last a few weeks or those where the client is free to come and go as they please.
+Choosing a residential long-term treatment program (more than 30 days) means that you as the client will stay at the rehabilitation center around the clock while you are in recovery.
+While providing a more relaxed home-like atmosphere the individual has access to counselors and staff at all times.
+Long term drug or alcohol treatment facilities are a perfect choice for those who have a long history of addiction or who have had other unsuccessful attempts at recovery in the past.